 DANCE-171 Studies in Dance History

-This course is designed to present an overview of dance as a performing art in the twentieth century.
+This course is designed to present an overview of dance as a performing art, starting at the turn of the twentieth century to contemporary times.
 Each offering of the course has topical focus through which dance history is explored.

 DANCE-171BH Studies in Dance History: 'Ballet History'

 Through readings, video and film viewings, individual research projects, and classroom discussions, students will explore principles and traditions of twentieth-century concert dance, with special attention to their historical and cultural contexts.
 This semester, the topical focus of the course will be ballet history.
 The dance world and ballet in particular are thought of as microcosms of Eurocentric history and society.
 Through this particular lens, we can explore how these concepts shape our view of ballet today and of dance history more broadly.

 DANCE-171HP Studies in Dance History: 'Contemporary Issues in History and Performance'